kage-p/dlgcpp/README.md

         return 0;
     }

 The first group of statements initiate a dialog box window, sizing and centering it.
-The second group creates a text label and adds color customisation.
+The second group creates a text label with color customisation, and then adds this to the parent dialog.
 The final exec() statement displays the modal dialog box and starts a message (event) processing loop, which continues to execute until the dialog is closed..

 Consumers are required to allocate all DLGCPP classes using shared_ptr.
 Controls are added to a dialog using the simple dlg->add(control) statement which also invokes the creation function.
 A reference to the control's shared_ptr is stored within the parent so it does not have to be stored elsewhere.